Cruise Advice For the Best Palermo Port Experience

 How far is Palermo Airport from the cruise port?

-Palermo Airport is about 20 miles (32 km) from the port.
-As a result, the drive usually takes around 30–40 minutes, depending on traffic.
+The airport is about 20 miles (32 km) from the port.
+The drive usually takes around 30 to 40 minutes, depending on traffic.

 What is the best beach near Palermo port?

-Mondello Beach is the most popular option.
-It’s about 20 minutes from the port and known for its soft sand and clear water.
-Because of this, it’s the top choice for a quick beach day.
+Mondello Beach is the most popular choice.
+It is about 20 minutes from the port, and is known for it’s soft sand, and clear water.

 What currency is used in Palermo?

 Italy uses the Euro (€).
-While many places accept cards, smaller shops and markets often prefer cash.
-Because of this, it’s helpful to carry small bills.
+Most restaurants and larger shops accept cards, but smaller markets and local stores often prefer cash.

 What time should I return to the ship?